Mennauu/web-app-from-scratch-18-19/README.md

 <!-- ...but how does one use this project?
 What are its features 🤔 -->
 ## Features
+The pokédex features two interactions that can be made by the user:

+* **Filter pokemon by type:** e.g. only show pokemon with the fire type
+* **Sort pokemon on id or name:** from lowest to highest id, highest to lowest id, A to Z and Z to A

 <!-- What external data source is featured in your project and what are its properties 🌠 -->
 ## Data